openai/openai-cookbook/examples/chatgpt/gpt_actions_library/gpt_action_canvas.md

 ### Implementing OAuth for Canvas

-While this Canvas Cookbook does not use OAuth, a production deployment likely will.
+While this Canvas Cookbook does not use OAuth, any deployment with more than one user must use it.
 Here are some things to keep in mind while implementing OAuth in a Canvas Custom Action:

 -  Access to Canvas’ Admin settings is required for OAuth in order to retrieve a Client ID and Client Secret.
 -  The Authorization URL will look like (make sure to update the Canvas Install URL): https://<canvas-install-url>/login/oauth2/auth